Belper: Sport

-Belper Town F.C. play their home games at Christchurch Meadow and are currently in the Northern Premier League Premier Division.
+Belper Town F.C. play their home games at Christchurch Meadow and are currently play in the Northern Premier League Division One East at Step 4 of the English non-league pyramid system.
 They are nicknamed the Nailers as a reference to the historical nail manufacturing industry in the town.

 Belper Rugby Club play their home games at Strutt's Playing Field and are currently competing in RFU Midlands 3 East (North).
 The club was founded in 1975.

 Belper United F.C. is a football club based in Belper, Derbyshire, England.
-They are currently members of the United Counties League Division One and play at Christchurch Meadow, the home of Belper Town.
+They are currently members of the United Counties League Division One and play at Coronation Park the home of Eastwood Town F.C. in Nottinghamshire.

 Belper Meadows Cricket Club was founded in 1880 and still plays on Christchurch Meadows, formerly the private ground of Mr G H Strutt, which it took as its home when the ground on Derwent Street on which the Belper Cricket Club founded in 1857 had played became unavailable.
 The club was a founder member (1970) and three times champion of the Central Derbyshire Cricket League before that league merged with the Derbyshire County Cricket League in 1991.